The government is calling on employers to ensure they’re spotting signs of domestic abuse...

 We consider the options open to employers for dealing with employees who’ve returned from countries not on the travel corridor scheme and who must self-isolate/quarantine for 14 days on return to the UK.

 ‘Travel corridors’, ‘transport corridors’, or ‘air bridges’ allow individuals to travel on certain routes to and from countries with low COVID-19 infection rates without the need quarantine when they return to the UK.
+The list of those countries designated as safe and thus on the corridor list changes regularly and an up-to-date list (for England) can be found on the Department of Transport website.

 It’s unlawful to break the self-isolation rules.
 Quarantining employees are not allowed to come to work and an employer cannot ask staff to come to work during self-isolation – so unless they can safely work from home they will be unable to work.
 A failure on the part of an employee to comply with an instruction to self-isolate (in England, Wales and Northern Ireland) could result in a fine of £1,000.